kentan-official/kentan/README.md

 # Grab

 This small framework has the goal to generate test data more efficient.
-It should reduce the boilerplate for tests arranging the test.
-There are `Plans` providing default values for a certain model.
+It reduces the boilerplate creating test data and provides reusable `Plans` which allow you to arrange tests depending on complex data structures with ease.

 ## Setup